Belasco Theatre: 2000s to present

 The first musical to play the Belasco in the 2000s was James Joyce's The Dead.
 This was followed by the musical Follies in 2001 and Frankie and Johnny in the Clair de Lune in 2002.
 As part of a settlement with the United States Department of Justice in 2003, the Shuberts agreed to improve disabled access at their 16 landmarked Broadway theaters, including the Belasco.
 There were two short productions in that year: Enchanted April and Six Dance Lessons in Six Weeks.
 More productions followed later in the 2000s, including Dracula, the Musical, Julius Caesar, Awake and Sing!, Journey's End, Passing Strange, American Buffalo, and Joe Turner's Come and Gone.
 During the production of Awake and Sing! in 2006 and Joe Turner's Come and Gone in 2009, the theater was leased by Lincoln Center Theater.

 In mid-2009, after Joe Turner's Come and Gone closed, the Belasco closed for a renovation.
 By then, producers considered the theater to be small compared to most other Broadway venues.
 Francesca Russo oversaw the restoration of the auditorium, while McLaren Engineering Group was the primary contractor.
 The boxes at the first balcony level were restored, and the segregated entrance providing access to the second balcony was removed.
 Decorative elements such as the stained glass and murals were restored, and amenities such as restrooms and seats were replaced.
 The theater reopened on October 2, 2010, with a showing of Women on the Verge of a Nervous Breakdown.
-In 2014, Hedwig and the Angry Inch opened its first Broadway production and became the longest running show at the Belasco.
-Other shows to play the Belasco in the 2010s included End of the Rainbow, Golden Boy, a double bill of Twelfth Night and Richard III, Blackbird, The Glass Menagerie, The Terms of My Surrender, Farinelli and the King, Gettin' the Band Back Together, and Network.
+In 2014, the musical Hedwig and the Angry Inch made its Broadway debut at the Belasco.
+Other shows at the Belasco in the 2010s included End of the Rainbow, Golden Boy, a double bill of Twelfth Night and Richard III, Blackbird, The Glass Menagerie, The Terms of My Surrender, Farinelli and the King, Gettin' the Band Back Together, and Network.

 During November 2019, Netflix leased the theater to screen the Martin Scorsese film The Irishman.
 For The Irishman, the Belasco's first film screening in its history, the theater was retrofitted with a production booth, surround sound, and a projection screen.
-The theater staged Girl From The North Country in early 2020 before it closed on March 12, 2020, due to the COVID-19 pandemic.
-The theater reopened on October 13, 2021, with Girl From The North Country.
+The theater staged Girl from the North Country in early 2020 before it closed on March 12, 2020, due to the COVID-19 pandemic.
+The theater reopened on October 13, 2021, with Girl from the North Country.
 That show closed in January 2022 before returning for a limited engagement from April to June.
-Ain't No Mo' was staged at the Belasco during December 2022.
-Afterward, Good Night, Oscar is expected to be staged at the theater from April to August 2023.
+Ain't No Mo' was staged at the Belasco during December 2022, followed by Good Night, Oscar from April to August 2023.
+The musical How to Dance in Ohio opened at the Belasco in December 2023 for a limited run.
+The play Appropriate transferred to the Belasco in March 2024, following a run at the Hayes Theater, and ran until June.
+This was followed in November 2024 by the musical Maybe Happy Ending.